Education: Mining Stocks

 "It accurately forecast the past three major market crashes, including 1987, 2000 and 2008.
 In 1986, the index hit its first all-time low; in 1999 it hit a 12-year low, and then in 2008 it fell from above 11,000 to roughly 780.
 After rebounding to nearly 2,500 at the beginning of 2014, the BDI hit a new all-time low of just 290 this February."

-In predictable form, when the BDI touches new lows, major commodity indices typically follow suit.
-Therefore, by monitoring the Baltic Dry Index, investors can obtain a quick, surface-level shot at present global demand (or whether we are in a bull or bear market) for commodities.
+When the BDI touches new lows, major commodity indices typically follow suit.
+Therefore, by monitoring the Baltic Dry Index, investors can obtain a quick, surface-level shot at present global demand for commodities.

 BDI – 1 Year Chart

 The TSX Venture hit a low of roughly 466 on January 20th, 2016.
 Led by mining stocks, on August 11th, 2016 it rebounded to about 848.

 TSX Venture – 1 Year Chart

 Succesful mining stock speculators do the little things well -- which includes comparing a specific project or junior mining stock to some of its peers.

 Read Pinnacle Digest's report: The Importance of Finding Comparables for Junior Mining Stocks.

 Below are a handful of factors to consider when searching for relevant junior mining stock comparisons:

 - Must operate in the same country (preferably the same state or province as mining laws change from region to region).